opalj/opal/src/site/tutorial/CollaborativeAnalyses.md

 The module developed in this tutorial will compute all classes that are possibly instantiated during program execution as is necessary to perform rapid type analysis (RTA).
 You should have read the tutorial on [Writing Fixed-Point Analyses](FixedPointAnalyses.html) first that introduces the basic concepts of OPAL's fixed-point analyses.

+We will develop the implementation in small steps, but you can get the complete, runnable source code for this analysis [here](InstantiatedTypesAnalysis.scala).

 ## Defining a Lattice

 As is always the case for fixed-point analyses in OPAL, we need a suitable lattice to represent our analysis' results.